stastnypremysl/lsql-csv/README.md

 There are 3 types of constants.
 String, Double and Int.
 Everything quoted in " or ' is always String constant.
 Numbers without `[0-9]+` are considered Int constant and numbers `[0-9]+.[0-9]+` Double constant.

 #### Operator precedence
 The following list outlines the precedence and associativity of lsql-csv infix operators.
-The lower precedence number, the higher priority.
+The lower the precedence number, the higher the priority.
 * 1: `in`, `**`, `^`
 * 2: `*`, `/`, `div`, `quot`, `rem`, `mod`, `gcd`, `lcm`
 * 3: `++`, `+`, `-`